QI2lab/merfish3d-analysis/README.md

 # merfish3d-analysis

-_WARNING: alpha software._ We are sharing this early in case it is useful to other recent groups.
+_WARNING: alpha software._ We are sharing this early in case it is useful to other groups.
 Please expect breaking changes.
+Examples of running the package are found in `/Examples`.

 GPU accelerated post-processing for 3D MERFISH data generated using qi2lab microscopes.
 This package currently **Linux only** due to RAPIDS.AI package availabilty.